 Try making Nutella baked oats by substituting the peanut butter with this Homemade Nutella!

-Or for that time when you actually do have bananas, try this version of banana baked oats: Chocolate Chip Baked Oats recipe!
+Or for that time when you do have bananas, try this version of banana baked oats: Chocolate Chip Baked Oats recipe!

-Cook Time25 minutes
+Cook Time 25 minutes

-Cooling Down Time5 minutes
+Cooling Down Time 5 minutes

-Total Time30 minutes
+Total Time 30 minutes

-Servings: 1 serving
+Serving Size 1 serving

 Ingredients